-Item 2 Significant estimates and areas of management judgment past six years and found them to be comparable.
-We also reviewed management's adjustments to the provision for specific open appeals and found them to be reasonable. b) For provisions related to accounts receivable, we examined management's analysis and aging of accounts receivables at year-end and have no matters to report. c) For employee benefit obligations, our audit approach involves the reliance on the work of the City's actuary.
+- d) For employee benefit obligations, our audit approach involves the reliance on the work of the City's actuary.
 In accordance with generally accepted auditing standards, we relied on the actuary for its calculation of the employee benefit liabilities and expense for the year.
 Our audit procedures mainly consist of reviewing the reasonableness of the data and assumptions used by the actuary and do not include a re-performance of the actuarial calculations.
-Accordingly, we performed the following audit procedures when relying on the work of specialists: Tested the participant data provided to the actuary by comparing the data to source documents maintained by the City's payroll department; Assessed the significant actuarial assumptions (i.e. discount rates, medical cos increases, etc.) to determine that they are within a reasonable range and consistent with the provisions in the City's plans; and Assessed that the City is in compliance with the appropriate accounting principles for the calculation, presentation and disclosure of the employee benefit obligations in the consolidated financial statements of the City.
-We have no matters to report as a result of completing these audit procedures. d) For landfill liabilities, our audit approach involved the reliance on the work of the City's external environmental specialist for their calculation of the landfill liability and expense for the year.
-In accordance with generally accepted auditing standards, we relied on the environmental specialist for its calculation of the landfill liability and expense for the year.
-Our audit procedures mainly consist of reviewing the reasonableness of the data and assumptions used by the specialist, including benchmarking the data to prior years and obtaining explanations for significant variances and independent validation of the assumptions used for inflation and discount rates.
+Accordingly, we performed the following audit procedures when relying on the work of specialists: - Tested the participant data provided to the actuary by comparing the data to source documents maintained by the City's payroll department; - Assessed the significant actuarial assumptions (i.e. discount rates, medical cost increases, etc.) to determine that they are within a reasonable range and consistent with the provisions in the City's employee benefit plans; and - Assessed that the City is in compliance with the appropriate accounting principles for the calculation, presentation and disclosure of the employee benefit obligations in the consolidated financial statements of the City.

 We have no matters to report as a result of completing these audit procedures.